chaya-tn/Revision_MKT_Innovation/Revision_MKT_Innovation.md

 Gourville** = barrier of innovation, psychological aspect of customer's adoption

 Cost
-- economic cost: learning cost to learn again how to use new products and transaction cost
+- economic cost: learning cost to learn again how to use new products and transaction cost (complementary cost)

-- psychology cost of adoption*: people are suffering, they need to compare - change
+- psychology cost of adoption*: people are suffering, they need to compare between old product(reference point, existing solution) and new product - change
-> Gain & losses: the fact that they hate losing (loss aversion) - reference point and overvalue potential gain&losses by fact of three
+> Gain & losses: the fact that they hate losing (loss aversion phenomena) - reference point and overvalue potential losses by the fact of three
->>> Endowment effect: 'overvalue' what they currently own, tend to contribute higher value
+>>> Endowment effect: 'overvalue' what they currently own, tend to attribute higher value

->>> Status quo bias: stick with what you already owned 'we won't bother changing'
+>>> Status quo bias: stick with what you already owned 'we won't bother changing because what we've got is working perfectly', tend to increase overtime

+**Phychological framework**
-> Customers: trade-offs potential gain and potential losses, when they will be swiching from reference point
+> Customers: it's important to understand the 'trade-offs' between potential gain and potential losses, they will feel like they will lose something when they will be swiching from reference point.

-> Innovators: they are also suffering, they overvalue potential gain
+> Innovators: they are also suffering the opposite effect from trade-offs, they overvalue potential gain of the innovative products by the fact of three

 >>> 9x effect**: mismatch, no matter how good your product is, you will always have 'Resistance' from your customer

 **How to build argumentation to justify your choice?**